 Points paid when you take out a loan or mortgage result in original issue discount (OID).
 In general, the points (OID) are deductible as interest unless they must be capitalized.
-How you figure the amount of points (OID) you can deduct each year depends on whether or not your total OID, including the OID resulting from the points, is de minimus.
-If the OID is not de minimus, you must use the constant-yield method to figure how much you can deduct.
+How you figure the amount of points (OID) you can deduct each year depends on whether or not your total OID, including the OID resulting from the points, is insignificant or de minimis.
+If the OID is not de minimis, you must use the constant-yield method to figure how much you can deduct.

-De minimus rule.
-In general, the OID is de minimus if it is less than one-fourth of 1% (.0025) of the stated redemption price at maturity (generally, the principal amount of the loan) multiplied by the number of full years from the date of original issue to maturity (the term of the loan).
+De minimis OID.
+In general, the OID is de minimis if it is less than one-fourth of 1% (.0025) of the stated redemption price at maturity (generally, the principal amount of the loan) multiplied by the number of full years from the date of original issue to maturity (the term of the loan).

-If the OID is de minimus, you can choose one of the following ways to figure the amount you can deduct each year.
+If the OID is de minimis, you can choose one of the following ways to figure the amount you can deduct each year.

-- 1) On a constant-yield basis over the term of the loan. - 2) On a straight-line basis over the term of the loan.

-- 3) In proportion to stated interest payments. - 4) In full at maturity of the loan.
+- 1) On a constant-yield basis over the term of the loan. - 2) On a straight line basis over the term of - 3) In proportion to stated interest payments. - 4) In full at maturity of the loan.

-You make this choice by deducting the OID in a manner consistent with the method chosen on your timely filed tax return for the tax year in which the loan or mortgage is issued.
+You make this choice by deducting the OID in a manner consistent with the method chosen on vour timely filed tax return for the tax year in which the loan or mortgage is issued.

-Example of de minimus amount.
-On January 1, 1999, you took out a loan for \$100,000.
-The loan matures on January 1, 2009 (a 10-year term) and the stated principal amount of the loan (\$100,000) is payable on that date.
-An interest payment of \$10,000 is payable to the bank on January 2 of each year, beginning on January 2, 2000.
+Example of de minimis amount.
+On January 1, 2001, you took out a loan for \$100,000.
+The loan matures on January 1, 2011 (a 10-year term), and the stated principal amount of the loan (\$100,000) is payable on that date.
+An interest payment of \$10,000 is payable to the bank on January 2 of each year, beginning on January 2, 2002.
 When the loan was made, you paid \$1,500 in points to the bank.
 The points reduced the issue price of the loan from \$100,000 to \$98,500, resulting in \$1,500 of OID.
-You determine that the points (OID) you paid are de minimus based on the following computation.
+You determine that the points (OID) you paid are de minimis based on the following computation.

-Redemption price at maturity (principal

-amount of the loan) \$100,000

-Multiplied by: The term of the loan in

-complete years × 10
+Redemption price at maturity (principal amount of the loan) . . . \$100,000 Multiplied by: The term of the loan in complete years × 10 \times .0025 De minimis amount \$ 2,500 can deduct each year.

-Multiplied by ×.0025

-\$2,500

-The points (OID) you paid (\$1,500) are less than the de minimus amount; therefore, you have de minimus OID and you can choose one of the four ways discussed earlier to figure the amount you can deduct each year.
 Under the straight line method, you can deduct \$150 each year for 10 years.

+The points (OID) you paid (\$1,500) are less than the de minimis amount.
+Therefore, you have de minimis OID and you can choose one of the four ways discussed earlier to figure the amount you

 Constant-yield method.
-If the OID is not de minimus, you must use the constant-yield method to figure how much you can deduct each year.
+If the OID is not de minimis, you must use the constant-yield method to figure how much you can deduct each year.